ali-ahari-hashemi/marketplace/README.md

 2) run npm start

 Starting the app:
+1) change the ip address in constants.js to yours
 1) cd into marketplace_app
 2) run yarn start
 3) once you see the QR code, either open it up in expo by scanning the code or press "i" to open your simulator